Surfers Paradise Street Circuit

 The Surfers Paradise Street Circuit is a temporary street circuit in Surfers Paradise, in Queensland, Australia.
 The 2.960 km beach-side track has several fast sections and two chicanes, having been shortened from an original 4.470 km length in 2010.
 It is the third of three motor racing circuits that have existed in the Gold Coast region, after the Southport Road Circuit (1954–1955) and Surfers Paradise International Raceway (1966–1987).

 From 1991 to 2008, the circuit hosted an American Championship car racing event, the Gold Coast Indy 300.
 The circuit has also hosted touring car races since 1994, with the Supercars Championship currently contesting the annual Gold Coast 500 at the circuit.

 Circuit

 Background

 Ron Dickson, the president of D3 Motorsport Development held the rights for CART internationally in the 1980s.
 Following lobbying from prominent Queensland businessmen, and a brief meeting with State Premier Joh Bjelke-Petersen, the event was confirmed for Queensland, and Surfers Paradise was chosen over Brisbane, the state capital.
 The original circuit layout was designed by Ron Dickson of D3 Motorsport Development, and was the fourth concept put forward for the Surfers Paradise area.
+The originally accepted design, see image to the left, had what is now known as the second chicane being the first chicane.
+The design was modified late in 1990, to include what is now known as the first chicane, due to concerns that the speeds reached towards the southern and northern parts of the circuit were too high for the amount of run off provided.
 Preliminary work was carried out in 1988, and the circuit was opened on 15 March 1991 for the 1991 Gold Coast IndyCar Grand Prix.